EsriCanada-CE/ecce-app-challenge-2015/README.md

-# This file describes Version 1.0 of Community Open-Data Engage (CODE)
+# Welcome to Community Open-Data Engage (CODE)

 ## What is CODE?
 Run Our Live Demo [HERE](http://www.esri.ca/en)
+Check out the Video [HERE](https://www.youtube.com/watch?v=bWuAien2Ld0&feature=youtu.be)

 > CODE is an application designed to help citizens better understand the neighbourhoods we live in through open-data.
 For this app challenge - we tried to cut across all of the themes and connect the techniques often left to geographers (i.e, spatial analysis) with the ideas of neogeography (Turner 2006).

 #Theory Behind CODE